 Morganite Engagement Rings

-In recent years, morganite has grown incredibly popular for a number of reasons, one of the main ones being the fact that the stone is gently coloured.
+In recent years, morganite has grown incredibly popular for a number of reasons, one of the main ones being the fact that the stone is gently colored.
 As a result, it’s a neutral shade.
-This makes it perfect for use in jewellery.
+This makes it perfect for use in jewelry.

-When shopping for morganite jewellery, there are a few factors to keep in mind:
+When shopping for morganite jewelry, there are a few factors to keep in mind:

-The most valuable morganite colours are strong pinks, which are often the result of heat treatment.
-The darker the colour, the more valuable the stone.
+The most valuable morganite colors are strong pinks, which are often the result of heat treatment.
+The darker the color, the more valuable the stone.
 Morganite is almost always heat treated, which tends to eliminate any orange or yellow tinges.
-Heat treatment on morganite stones is not detectable, resulting in stable colouring.
+Heat treatment on morganite stones is not detectable, resulting in stable coloring.